MTX Services Reference

 Test-Drive Locally

-After enabling MTX features, you can test MTX functionality with local development setups and in-memory databases as usual, for example, using cds watch
+After enabling MTX features, you can test MTX functionality with local development setups and in-memory databases as usual:

 cds watch

-This shows the MTX services being served in addition to your application services:
+This shows the MTX services being served in addition to your app services:

 [cds] - loaded model from 6 file(s):